vbakis/mrs/README.md

 # mrs
-This repository is created for the MOS Reduction Software.
+This repository is created for ...